Last updated on

 You can contact the Department of Revenue with any questions at 860-297-5962, or visit their contact page for additional information.

-Connecticut Business Entity Tax (BET)
+Connecticut Business Entity Tax (no longer exists)

 Connecticut Sales and Use Tax